This page has been fact checked by a PhD who specializes in cancer research. Sources of information are listed at the bottom of the article.

 - Most patients were diagnosed with sarcomatoid or biphasic mesothelioma

 - Just one had epithelial mesothelioma

-The different types of tissue or cells found in the mesothelioma tumors of these cells included cartilage, bone cells, and muscle cells.
-The ratio and combination of types of cells present in the tumor varied by patient.
-Some had just one unusual cell type, while others had multiple.
+Cell types found in heterologous mesothelioma tumors included cartilage, bone cells, and muscle cells.
+The ratio and combination of cell types present in the tumor varied by patient.
+Some had just one unusual cell type while others had multiple.